shmawilton/ChatBot/README.md

 # ChatBot
-This is a simple chat bot that is able to do some communication using just javascript
+This is a simple chat bot that is able to do some communication using just javascript from the Jetbrains academy.